davinash97/AvaBot/README.md

 [Support Group](https://t.me/avasupportgroup)
 ## IMPORTANT NOTICE:
-I don't Support Forks, So use on your own behalfs.
+I don't Support Forks, So use on your own behalves.